ostheperson/pubsub-broadcaster/README.md

-# pubsub Broadcaster
+# pub/sub Broadcaster

-A simple Go library for fanning out pubsub messages to many clients. **Manager** creates and manages broadcasters. **Broadcaster** grabs messages from a subscriber and sends them to all clients.
+This library implements a pub/sub message broadcasting system.
+A Manager creates and manages Broadcaster instances.
+Each Broadcaster handles a specific topic.
+A Broadcaster receives messages from a Subscriber interface, which connects to an external pub/sub system.
+Messages are then sent to all registered in-memory clients for that topic.
+The system includes reconnection logic for pub/sub disconnections and removes broadcasters when they have no active clients.

-## Supported pubsub Systems
+## Supported pub/sub Systems

 *   [x] any system that can implement the subscriber interface